gusparr28/talo-server/README.md

 # talo-server
-Translator web server made with Bun, Hono, TypeScript and Cohere API
+Translator web server made with Bun, Hono, TypeScript and the Cohere API